wp-plugins/bepro-listings-business-directory/readme.txt

 [alpha_list]

 Remember, you can also still use all of the other shortcodes included with BePro Listings.
 Ultimately, this plugin provides the layout you need and BePro Listings provides all of the other functionality.

+UPGRADE
+There is an premium version of this plugin with admin and front end management of availability.
+Yes, you and your users can upload and manage business hours for your listings.

 = Directory Solutions =